Ripped abs are the hallmark of a lean, muscular body. It is not necessarily a sign of elite fitness, but rather very low body fat.

 Step #2 – Achieve 10% Body Fat

 Now we all know this one is much easier said than done.
-But it is still doable.
-I would highly recommend you purchase a body fat calculator, and check your body fat once a week at the same time and day each week (when you wake up).
+Purchase a body fat calculator, and check your body fat once a week at the same time and day each week (when you wake up).

 The most important thing is a clean, nutritious diet to get to 10% body fat.
 If you need to lose weight, you will need to burn more calories than you consume.